 Now that you have removed the paint, all you have to do is to take out the rust.
 This could be done with the help of an electric grinder or sanding.
 Grinding must be done slowly and meticulously and once most of the rust is removed, focus on taking away the fine rust particles with a sandpaper.

 Step 4: Bring it Back to Form with Paint

 Once you are successfully done with removal of rust, go ahead and purchase a matching paint color for your car.
 Be sure to invest in a good quality primer too.
 Prepare the surface and apply three coats of primer.
 Let each coat dry for about 10 minutes.
 The final coat shall be kept to dry overnight, after which the paint shall be applied the next day.
 Make sure the paint matches with the color of the existing paint.

 Just because you removed rust from your car and restored it back to normal, doesn’t mean that the process ends there.
 Rustproofing ought to be done for securing your car from winter damage.
 There’s high quality rust proofing products available to serve the purpose.
 Or, you could also get the help of rust proofing services to secure your car from rust.

 Vehicle rust proofing is done using rust inhibitor sprays and is as simple as a few direct sprays onto the vehicle body.
 Here are a few things to remember while rustproofing your car.

-- – To prevent the paintwork going erroneous, make sure to use a sealant.
+- To prevent the paintwork from going erroneous, make sure to use a sealant.
 This is applicable even for minor paintworks as well.